azurecitadel/azurecitadel.github.io/automation/terraform/lab1.md

 ```

 This is a dry run and shows which actions will be made.
-This allows manual verification of the changes before going aheading and running the apply step.
+This allows manual verification of the changes before running the apply step.

 ## - terraform apply